Kalinga (province): Contemporary

+The capital town Tabuk became a component city by virtue of Republic Act No. 9404 which sought to convert the town into a city.
+The law was ratified on June 23, 2007.
+However, the cityhood status was lost twice in the years 2008 and 2010 after the League of Cities of the Philippines questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the Supreme Court of the Philippines finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.

 Geography

 Kalinga covers a total area of 3,231.25 km2 occupying the central section of the Cordillera Administrative Region in Luzon.
 The province is bordered by Mountain Province to the south, Abra to the west, Isabela to the east, Cagayan to the northeast, and Apayao to the north.

 Large swaths of the province's lowlands are open grassland suitable for pasture, while the highlands have extensive areas of tropical rainforest.
 In higher elevations to the west, particularly in the mountains of Balbalan, lie some of the most intact pine forests of Luzon island.
 Rizal and Tabuk with their flatlands are the biggest rice producers.
 Next in rice production are the mountainous area, and of note are the rice terraces of Balbalan, Lubuagan, Pasil, Pinukpuk, Tinglayan, and Tanudan.

 Climate

 Hydrology

 The province is drained mainly by the Chico River, with its headwaters in the Mountain Province and emptying into the Cagayan River.
 The Chico River has several tributaries: Bunog River in Tinglayan in the south; the Tanudan and Biga Rivers in the east; Pasil River in the central area; and Poswoy, Dao-angan, Mabaca and Saltan Rivers in the west.

 Several small lakes can also be found in Kalinga.